top of page

 • Date of transfer

-• Signatures of the parties
+• Signatures of both parties

-Bills of sale are frequently used for:
+Bills of sale are commonly used for:

 • Vehicles